yiwu3microsoft/nunchaku/README.md

 ## News

-- **[2025-03-13]** 📦 Separate the ComfyUI node into a [standalone repository](https://github.com/mit-han-lab/ComfyUI-nunchaku) for easier installation!
+- **[2025-03-13]** 📦 Separate the ComfyUI node into a [standalone repository](https://github.com/mit-han-lab/ComfyUI-nunchaku) for easier installation and release node v0.1.6!
 Plus, [4-bit Shuttle-Jaguar](https://huggingface.co/mit-han-lab/svdq-int4-shuttle-jaguar) is now fully supported!
 - **[2025-03-07]** 🚀 **Nunchaku v0.1.4 Released!** We've supported [4-bit text encoder and per-layer CPU offloading](#Low-Memory-Inference), reducing FLUX's minimum memory requirement to just **4 GiB** while maintaining a **2–3× speedup**.
 This update also fixes various issues related to resolution, LoRA, pin memory, and runtime stability.
 Check out the release notes for full details!
 - **[2025-02-20]** 🚀 We release the [pre-built wheels](https://huggingface.co/mit-han-lab/nunchaku) to simplify installation!
 Check [here](#Installation) for the guidance!
 - **[2025-02-20]** 🚀 **Support NVFP4 precision on NVIDIA RTX 5090!** NVFP4 delivers superior image quality compared to INT4, offering **~3× speedup** on the RTX 5090 over BF16.
 Learn more in our [blog](https://hanlab.mit.edu/blog/svdquant-nvfp4), checkout  [`examples`](./examples) for usage and try [our demo](https://svdquant.mit.edu/flux1-schnell/) online!